gomorpheus/morpheus-docs/release_notes/current.rst

   - Create, manage, and sync NSX-T Segments
   - Create, manage, and sync NSX-T Tier-0 Gateways
   - Create, manage, and sync NSX-T Tier-1 Gateways

 - Stealth Integration added

 Cloud Integrations Enhancements
 -------------------------------

 - Azure: Premium SSD disks can now be selected when provisioning or reconfiguring to add volumes
-- Azure: Static IP addresses and IP pools can now be used with subnets, previously subnets defaulted to DHCP
+- Azure: Static IP addresses and IP pools can now be used with subnets, previously subnets were forced to DHCP
 - Azure: Kubernetes AKS version 1.15 replaces 1.13
 - Google: Tag compliance policies are now supported for Google clouds, including scanning of existing resources and banner display for non-compliant machines
 - Google: Added the ability to set a statically-assigned DHCP addresses when provisioning